 Bad Powers, Bad People: He turns you into a bomb by making physical contact.
 Yeah, no way he's going to be one of the heroes.

-Character Exaggeration: Manga Kimbley is an affably evil, philosophical Darwinist with a streak for sadism and a love of explosions.
-The anime version of Kimbley (which was the first to be featured as a shown character) really only had those last two traits—that last one tweaked into a love of making people into explosives—and they were all there was to him.
+Character Exaggeration: Less than others, but Manga Kimbley is a cultured, philosophical Darwinist with a streak for sadism and a love of explosions.
+The anime version of Kimbley (which was the first to be featured as a shown character) really only had those last two traits—that last one tweaked into a love of making people into explosives—and those were all there were to him.
 Justified, since when the 2003 anime was being made, Kimbley had yet to appear in person for more than one or two panels...and all there was to base his character on was the implications that the Ishbal campaign had for him.

 Hero Killer: Both those who've served with him in Ishbal and those who've heard about his reputation are terrified of him.
-He lives up to it, reducing Liore to a smoldering ruin on his own, killing Scar, and nearly taking Al with him.
+He lives up to it, reducing Liore to a smoldering ruin on his own, injuring Scar, and nearly killing Al.

-Misanthrope Supreme: His belief that people are fundamentally hollow has convinced him that killing them for fun is perfectly fine.
-To give credit where it's due, he holds himself in the same contempt, and doesn't seem to care if anyone kills him.
+Misanthrope Supreme: An interpretation.
+His belief that people are fundamentally hollow could be what he uses to justify his sadism..or not.
+He also holds himself in the same contempt, and doesn't seem to care if anyone kills him.

 Psycho for Hire: He's only in the army for the chance to kill people, and takes it well beyond even the most Sociopathic Soldier.
 He doesn't even have any real loyalty in him; he just likes to hurt people.